Muhajir (Pakistan): Economic status

-Muhajirs are currently beleived to be the most affluent ethnic group of Pakistan and constitute a significant proportion Pakistan's upper-middle class.
-Muhajirs are a powerful economic force in Pakistan because of their domination of businesses and stock markets, and therefore pay more taxes than any other ethnic group of Pakistan.
-Muhajirs constitute 20% of Pakistan's elite and 33% upper classes, while constituting 7.1% of the population.
-A 2019 study by Jinnah Postgraduate Medical Center found that muhajir women have the highest employment rate and monthly income among all major ethnic groups of Pakistan.
-According to the 1951 census of Pakistan, less than 15 per cent of Muhajirs were unskilled labourers, with almost 61 percent classified as skilled workers and more than 5 percent belonging to professional and managerial backgrounds.
-Therefore, despite Muhajirs constituting 42.3% of Karachi's population, they hold 72.3% of the professional, administrative, and managerial jobs of Karachi.
-Majority of muhajirs (68.4%) live in planned areas and 88.9% have access to basic utilities.
-Muhajirs are very successful in finance institutions, and have founded most of Pakistan's banking institutions including State Bank of Pakistan, Habib Bank Limited, United Bank Limited, and Bank AL Habib.
+A 2023 research conducted by Karachi University found that 9% of Muhajirs were upper-class, while 17% were upper-middle class, 52% middle class, 13% lower middle and 9% lower class.
+A 2019 study by Jinnah Postgraduate Medical Center found that Muhajir women have the highest employment rate and monthly income among all major ethnic groups of Pakistan.
+And according to the 1951 census of Pakistan, less than 15 per cent of Muhajirs were unskilled labourers, with almost 61 per cent classified as skilled workers and more than 5 per cent belonging to professional and managerial backgrounds.
+By settlements, 68.4% Muhajirs lived in planned areas and 88.9% have access to basic utilities.
+They have been very successful in finance institutions, and have founded most of Pakistan's banking institutions including State Bank of Pakistan, Habib Bank Limited, United Bank Limited, and Bank AL Habib.